Phineapple18/GhostSpectator_NWPluginAPI/README.md

 ## Translation

 ## Remote Admin Commands
-- ghostspectator - Parent command for GhostSpectator.
-Subcommands: despawn, list, spawn.
+- ghostspectator - Parent command for GhostSpectator. ***Subcommands***: despawn, list, spawn.
 - despawn - Despawn selected player(s) from Ghost to Spectator.
 - list - Print a list of all Ghosts.
 - spawn - Spawn selected player(s) as a Ghost.

 ## Client Console Commands
 - duel - Challenge another Ghost to a duel by typing their nickname.
 New duel request will replace old one.
-Also parent command for Duel.
-Subcommands: abandon, accept, cancel, list.
+Also parent command for Duel. ***Subcommands***: abandon, accept, cancel, list.
 - accept - Accept a duel offer from player.
 If you have multiple offers, first one will be accepted, unless you provide a player nickname.
 - cancel - Cancel your duel request or current duel.
 - list (duel) - Print a list of all players, who challenged you to a duel.